Residence Life Q+A

 How are roommates assigned?

-The Director of Campus Life is responsible for all room assignments.
+The Office of Campus Life is responsible for all room assignments.
 A questionnaire is mailed with the housing contract and includes categories that allow the director to match students.
 Also, students may request roommates.
 Both individuals are required to indicate their housing preference on the housing questionnaire.

 When will I receive my housing assignment?